Understanding Multimeters: A Vital Tool for Electrical Work

 • Verifying continuity to check if connections are intact.

-Without a multimeter, relying on tools like test pens or voltage indicators can result in incomplete or misleading assessments.
+Without a multimeter, relying on tools like test pens or voltage indicators can result with not accurate assessments.

 Real-World Example of Multimeter Use

 During a troubleshooting incident on a press machine, I initially used a test pen to check the power supply.
 The test pen indicated voltage presence, but the machine wouldn’t start.
 Upon using a multimeter, I discovered that the voltage between phases was only 120 VAC instead of the required 415 VAC.
-This critical insight, which could not have been achieved with simpler tools, allowed me to pinpoint the issue effectively.
+This critical which could not have been achieved with simpler tools, allowed me to pinpoint the root cause.

 Types of Measurements with a Multimeter